-In December 1983, the Board appointed an Audit Committee which presently consists of three Directors, Messrs.
-Girsky, Ho and Franklin.
+In December 1983, the Board appointed an Audit Committee which presently consists of four Directors, Messrs.
+Franklin, Girsky, Foley and Shapiro.
 The function of the Audit Committee is to insure the integrity and credibility of the Company's financial information system and the published reports flowing out of that system.
 The Audit Committee held one meeting during the last fiscal year.

-The Compensation Committee, which presently consists of three Directors, Messrs.
-Girsky, Ho and Franklin, met one time in 1998.
+The Compensation Committee presently consists of three Directors, Messrs.
+Girsky, Shapiro and Franklin.
 The committee determines cash remuneration arrangements for the highest paid executives and oversees the Company's stock option, bonus and other incentive compensation plans.
-The report of the Compensation Committee appears on pages 8 through 13 of this proxy statement.
+The report of the Compensation Committee appears on pages 9 through 14 of this proxy statement.
+The Compensation Committee held one meeting during fiscal year 1999.

 During fiscal 1994, a Stock Option Committee was formed which consolidated all of the separate committees that previously administered the various plans.
-The Stock Option Committee is designed to include, among its members, all outside directors.
+The Stock Option Committee is designed to include among its members, all outside directors.
 Presently the members are Messrs.
-Girsky, Ho and Franklin.
+Girsky, Foley, Shapiro and Franklin.
+The Stock Option Committee held one meeting during the last fiscal year.